exotica-jewelry/multietch-dev/archetypes/blog/index.md

 year: '{{ .Date | dateFormat "2006" }}'
 month: '{{ .Date | dateFormat "2006-01" }}'

-# Post images: The first image, which is required, will be used as the header
+# Post images: At least one image is highly recommended, as the first image
-# image of the post and when shared on social media.
+# listed will be used as the header image and when shared on social media.
 images:
-  - "{{ .Name | urlize }}.jpg"
+  - ""

 ---